dotnet/aspire/src/Components/README.md

 - If both secret and passwordless mechanisms are configured, the secret credential overrides the passwordless identity setting.

-## Checklist for new Components
+## Checklist for new components

-New Components MUST have:
+New components MUST have:

 * README.md
 * ConfigurationSchema.json file
 * Public APIs
-    * Extension method off IHostApplicationBuilder and Settings object
 * Tests
     * [ConformanceTests](../../tests/Aspire.Components.Common.Tests/ConformanceTests.cs)
     * Other unit tests as needed
 * Tracing support

-New Components SHOULD have:
+New components SHOULD* have:

 * Logging support
 * Metrics support
-* Health Checks
+* Health checks

+`*` Components need to have justification for why these are not supported.